 For Immediate Release

-Chicago, IL – July 24, 2012 – Zacks.com announces the list of stocks featured in the Analyst Blog.
+Chicago, IL –February 12, 2019 – Zacks.com announces the list of stocks featured in the Analyst Blog.
 Every day the Zacks Equity Research analysts discuss the latest news and events impacting stocks and the financial markets.
-Stocks recently featured in the blog include Bristol-Myers Squibb Company (BMY), Sanofi (SNY), Amylin Pharmaceuticals, Inc. (:AMLN), Eli Lilly (LLY) and Pfizer (PFE).
+Stocks recently featured in the blog include: Bristol-Myers BMY,ConocoPhillips COP,Qualcomm QCOM, General Motors GM and Marathon Petroleum MPC.

 Here are highlights from Monday’s Analyst Blog: